LN (Natural Logarithm)

 Configuration

-2. The node will output the natural logarithm of the input value through the result output port.
+ainput port.
+This represents the value for which you want to calculate the natural logarithm. - The node will output the natural logarithm of the input value through the

 Example

-1. Create a Constant node with a value of 2 to represent the doubling factor.
+Constantnode with a value of 2 to represent the doubling factor. - Connect the

 Best Practices